David-Else/developer-workstation-setup-script-debian/README.md

    make && sudo make install
    ```

-9. Update MPV config file for Debian 13 by uncommenting sections indented for the new version.
+9. Update MPV config file for Debian 13 by uncommenting sections intended for the new version.

 10. Change the visudo editor to vim: `sudo update-alternatives --config editor`